tawalabora/server-setup/.github/DEPLOYMENT_GUIDE.md

 ### Custom Repository Branch

-To test changes on a feature branch:
+To test changes on a feature branch, run the workflow from that branch; it will use that commit automatically.

-1. Set repository variable `REPO_BRANCH` to your branch name
-2. Or, modify the workflow to use a different branch temporarily

 ### Parallel Deployments